aowss/bpm/flowable/README.md

 * embedded

-The engine can be embedded in your application by including the Flowable library, which is available as a JAR.
+The engine can be embedded in your application by including the Flowable library, which is available as a JAR as demonstrated in the [`library` module](./library).

 ```xml
 <dependency>